 The functional currency of the parent company will be the Canadian dollar; subsidiaries in Mexico and Peru will need to determine and document their own functional currencies and the Company's presentation currency will continue to be the U.S. dollar.
-The translation of the financial statements of each company in the group to U.S. dollars, for presentation purposes, under IFRS will be as follows: All assets and liabilities will be translated at closing rates (as opposed to the translation under Canadian GAAP where non-monetary assets and liabilities are translated at historical rates) and income and expenses will be translated at average rates (as they are under Canadian GAAP), with all resulting exchange differences recognized as a separate component of equity (as opposed to including translation gains or losses in income as occurs under Canadian GAAP).
+Under IFRS, for presentation purposes the translation of the financial statements of each company in the group to U.S. dollars will be as follows: all assets and liabilities will be translated at closing rates (as opposed to Canadian GAAP where non-monetary assets and liabilities are translated at historical rates) and income and expenses will be translated at average rates (as they are under Canadian GAAP), with all resulting exchange differences recognized as a separate component of equity (as opposed to including translation gains or losses in income as per Canadian GAAP).
 The Company has elected to translate equity accounts of historical rates (under Canadian GAAP, historical rates are used), and not at current rates.
 The Company's choice of using historical rates translation of its equity accounts will have no impact on total equity as the resulting exchange differences will be recognized in a separate component of equity.